Affine Logarithmic HLS and Beckner-Type Logarithmic Sobolev Inequalities: Equality cases of the affine logarithmic Sobolev inequality

 For the sufficient condition of the equality cases, by applying the continuity of $\rho_{\Ra f}$ with respect to $\alpha$, we provide a simple proof.
 By the equality cases of the affine HLS inequalities for $\alpha\in(0,n)$,

 is an optimizer.
 Then we have

-Our approach is to establish the continuity of $|\Ra f_{\alpha}|$ at $\alpha=0$, then we can differentiate both sides and attain the equality in \eqref{ineq 0}.
+Our approach is to establish the continuity of $|\Ra f_{\alpha}|$ at $\alpha=0$, and then we can differentiate both sides and attain the equality in \eqref{ineq 0}.

-Since $f_{\alpha}$ is radially symmetric which implies that $\rho_{\Ra f_{\alpha}}(u)$ takes the same value for any $u\in\sn$.
+Since $f_{\alpha}$ is radially symmetric which implies that $\rho_{\Ra f_{\alpha}}(u)$ takes the same value for all $u\in\sn$.
 Then let $u\in\sn$ be fixed.
 We first have the following result from the equality case of the affine HLS inequality.